zachduda/ChatFeelings/README.md

 Please check out the [Spigot Page](https://www.spigotmc.org/resources/chatfeelings.12987/). for full documentation.

 # License
-This project is licensed under [Creative Commons (CC-BY-NC-4)](https://creativecommons.org/licenses/by-nc/4.0/) You can do whatever you want as long as you give credit and it's not commerical.
+This project is licensed under [Creative Commons (CC-BY-NC-4)](https://creativecommons.org/licenses/by-nc/4.0/).
+You can do whatever you'd like: just give credit and make sure it's non-commerical.

 # Contact Me
 If you have any questions or inquiries, you can reach me at https://zachduda.com/contact